nikhil-chigali/AI-dump/PyTorch (MSLearn).md

 ```

 > [!note]
-> We can only obtain the `grad` properties for the leaf nodes of the computational graph, which have `requires_grad` property set to `True`.
+> - We can only obtain the `grad` properties for the leaf nodes of the computational graph, which have `requires_grad` property set to `True`.
 For all other nodes in our graph, gradients will not be available.
 In addition, we can only perform gradient calculations using `backward` once on a given graph, for performance reasons.
 If we need to do several `backward` calls on the same graph, we need to pass `retain_graph=True` to the `backward` call.
+> - If we call `backward` for the second time with `retain_graph=True` and not zeroing the grads, the value of the gradient is different.
+This happens because when doing `backward` propagation, PyTorch **accumulates the gradients**, i.e. the value of computed gradients is added to the `grad` property of all leaf nodes of computational graph.
+If you want to compute the proper gradients, you need to zero out the `grad` property before.
+In real-life training an [[Optimizers]] helps us to do this.

 ### Disabling Gradient Tracking